 Conflict remains a major scourge in many regions of the world, generating huge suffering and loss of human life.
 Violent conflicts remain a significant obstacle to economic development as they lower the incentives to accumulate human and physical capital, affect the efficiency in the allocation of public resources, and erode institutions and social capital.
-The case of Africa has been especially prominent given the widespread geographical prevalence of conflict, as well as the pervasiveness of different kinds of intra- and inter-state conflicts in the recent history of the region.
+The case of Africa has been especially prominent given the widespread geographical prevalence of conflict, as well as the pervasiveness of different kinds of intra- and interstate conflicts in its recent history.
 Unsurprisingly, conflict is seen as a key factor holding back African economic development (Easterly and Levine, 1997).
 This has led to immense interest in uncovering the underlying drivers of both intra- and interstate conflict in Africa.1